 Men produce some oestrogen, but much less than women.
-In men, the testes and adrenal glands make a small amount, which helps sperm to mature and boosts sex drive (libido).
+The testes and adrenal glands make a small amount.
+This helps sperm to mature and boosts sex drive (libido).

 Testosterone is a male hormone.
-The testes make most of the testosterone a man needs.
+The testes make most of the testosterone.
 The adrenal glands also make a small amount of a similar male hormone, which the body changes into testosterone.

 Men need testosterone to make sperm.
 It also helps to maintain muscle and contributes to sex drive.
-It plays a part in the sexual development of boys during puberty, such as:
+It plays a part in the sexual development of males during puberty, such as:

-In women the ovaries and adrenal glands make small amounts of testosterone which helps to maintain muscle and contributes to sex drive.
+In women, the ovaries and adrenal glands make small amounts of testosterone.
+This helps to maintain muscle and contributes to sex drive.

 Sex hormone symptoms

 Symptoms vary from person to person.
-Although they can be mild, they can also be severe and need treatment.
-Some symptoms will only last for a few weeks or months, or while you are having the treatment.
+They might be mild, but they can also be severe and need treatment.
+Some symptoms will only last for a few weeks or months, or while you are having your treatment.
 But they can also last for many months or years.

 Symptoms of changes in sex hormone levels can include: